gairik/nodejs-mysql/README.md

 ### 7. Split your deployment into prd/qa/dev environment.

-Create environemnt and deploy them.
+Create environemnt such as prd/qa/dev and deploy on them.

 ### 8. Please suggest a monitoring solution for your system.
 How would you notify an admin that the resources are scarce?

-This can be used by grafana, but I am not familiar with it.
+This can be used by grafana or splunk or may be AWS cloudwatch.
+But I am not familiar with monitoring tools.

 # FINAL VIEW